Hollywood, Los Angeles: Motion picture industry

 By 1912, major motion-picture companies had come West to set up production near or in Los Angeles.

-In the early 1900s, most motion picture camera and equipment patents were held by Thomas Edison's Motion Picture Patents Company in New Jersey, which often sued filmmakers to stop their productions.
+In the early 1900s, most motion picture cameras and equipment patents were held by Thomas Edison's Motion Picture Patents Company in New Jersey, which often sued filmmakers to stop their productions.
 To escape this, filmmakers began moving to Los Angeles, where attempts to enforce Edison's patents were easier to evade.
 Also, the weather was ideal for filmmaking and there was quick access to various settings.
 Los Angeles became the capital of the film industry in the United States.
 The mountains, plains and low land prices made Hollywood a good place to establish film studios.

 Director D. W. Griffith was the first to make a motion picture in Hollywood.
 His 17-minute short film In Old California (1910) was filmed for the Biograph Company.
 Although Hollywood banned movie theaters—of which it had none—before annexation that year, Los Angeles had no such restriction.

 The first studio in Hollywood opened in early 1913, on Formosa Avenue down the street from Helen Muir's home.
-Her father John Muir returned from his tour of Europe and East Africa a few months later and continued work on Yosemite and his book, The Yosemite.
+Her father John Muir returned from his tour of Europe and East Africa a few months later and continued working on Yosemite and his book The Yosemite.
 The Nestor Film Company was the first studio, established in October 1911 by the New Jersey–based Centaur Film Company in a roadhouse at 6121 Sunset Boulevard (the corner of Gower).
 Four major film companies – Paramount, Warner Bros., RKO, and Columbia – had studios in Hollywood, as did several minor companies and rental studios.
 In the 1920s, Hollywood was the fifth-largest industry in the nation.
 By the 1930s, Hollywood studios became fully vertically integrated, as production, distribution and exhibition was controlled by these companies, enabling Hollywood to produce 600 films per year.